Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Difference-in-Means Estimator

-We now characterize the finite-sample variance of the leave-one-out regression-adjusted difference-in-means (LOORA-DM) estimator.
-The terms in the variance are more intricate here because, under complete random assignment, treatment assignments are not independent.
-Unbiasedness is also slightly more delicate to verify than in the Horvitz--Thompson setting, but it ultimately follows from the fact that $\widetilde{\by}^{(-i)}$ is constructed so that $\E\!\left[\widetilde{\by}^{(-i)}_{-i}\right]=\frac{\widetilde{\bmu}_{-i}}{n}$ for each $i$.
+This section establishes that LOORA-DM is exactly unbiased for the average treatment effect and derives an exact expression for its finite-sample variance.
+The expression of the variance is more intricate for LOORA-DM than for LOORA-HT because complete randomization induces dependence between treatment assignments.
+Unbiasedness is also slightly more delicate to verify than in the LOORA-HT case, but it ultimately follows from the fact that $\widetilde{\by}^{(-i)}$ is constructed so that $\E[\widetilde{\by}^{(-i)}_{-i}]=(\sqrt{n_c n_T}/n)\widetilde{\bmu}_{-i}$ for each $i$.